 5. What do we use your personal data for?

 The use of your data could include, but is not limited to, verifying your identity, providing you with services and managing our contractual relationship with you.
-We may also use it to help improve and keep you up to date with services we can provide to you, or to inform you of any changes to our website, services or goods and products
+We may also use it to help improve and keep you up to date with services we can provide to you, or to inform you of any changes in the law that relate to you or to changes to our website, services or goods and products.

 6. What are the legal grounds for our processing of your personal information (including when we share it with others)?